xavierjefferson/Hangfire.FluentNHibernateStorage/README.md

 Install-Package Hangfire.FluentNHibernateStorage
 ```

-For the use of any database other than SQL Server, you must ALSO install an appropriate driver package:
+IMPORTANT!
+For the use of any database other than SQL Server, you must also install an appropriate driver package:

 ### For MySQL:
 ```